RotherOSS/doc-otobo-installation/content/installation-docker.rst

 Custom configuration of the nginx webproxy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The default Docker-based OTOBO installation includes the container `otobo_nginx_1`.
-This container
+The container ``otobo_nginx_1`` provides HTTPS support by running Nginx as a reverse proxy.
-provides HTTPS support for the HTTP-based OTOBO web application by running Nginx as a reverse proxy.
+The Docker image that runs in the container
-The base image used for this container is the official Nginx Docker image, https://hub.docker.com/_/nginx.
+is composed of the official Nginx Docker image, https://hub.docker.com/_/nginx, along with
-The OTOBO layer only adds some tools and a default configuration for OTOBO.
+a OTOBO specific configuration of Nginx.

 The default OTOBO specific configuration can be found within the Docker image at
 */etc/nginx/template/otobo_nginx.conf.template*.
 Actually, this is only a template for the final configuration.